How to accept a job offer

 Most employers make an initial job offer verbally, either over the phone or via the recruiter.
 Before accepting a job offer, ensure you are happy with this verbal offer.

-Once both parties have discussed and reached an acceptable offer, a formal letter is usually sent to confirm the details and terms of employment in writing.
+When both parties agree on the offer, a formal letter is generally issued to outline and confirm the employment terms in writing.
 When you receive the written formal offer, read it thoroughly and check all aspects.

 If the employer doesn’t indicate they will provide a written offer, ask for one so that you can formally accept the job.
-If your new employer is keen for you to start as soon as possible, the job offer letter should arrive promptly.
+If your new employer is keen for you to start as soon as possible, the job offer letter and employment contract

 During your notice period